-Usage by Age Category2
+Usage by Age Group (Unweighted Calculation)

-The survey results presented below on age (and race/ethnicity) of occupant are based on raw counts (unweighted calculations) and are potentially skewed to higher density, typically higher safety belt use roadways.
-A majority of occupants observed were deemed between the ages of 16-59 (Figure 11).
-Broken down, occupants between the ages 16-34 were buckled up the least (88.5%).
-Occupants between the ages 35-59 were buckled up slightly more than 90 percent of the time (90.6%).
-The youngest (< age 16) and oldest (age 60+) occupants were most likely wearing a safety belt (94.7% and 93.3%, respectively).
+The survey results presented below are based on raw counts (unweighted calculations) and are potentially skewed to higher density, typically higher travelled and higher belt usage roadways.
+Most occupants observed were deemed between the ages of 16-59 (Figure 11).
+Broken down, occupants between the ages 16-34 were buckled up the least $(88.4\%)^2$.
+Occupants between the ages 35-59 were buckled up 91 percent of the time.
+The youngest (< age 16) and oldest (age 60+) occupants were most likely wearing a safety belt (94.6% and 94.2%, respectively).